 The Shed the Light Nepal Women’s Empowerment organisation was established as a non-profit organisation in February 2015 with the vision of ‘All women in Nepal have social and economic empowerment and their children able to attend school’.
 You can purchase products from their store in Thamel with proceeds going to support their community projects including earthquake relief, women’s empowerment, children’s health and education.

-The HUB is an interactive space in the heart of Thamel that houses the concept of conscious living.
+The HUB is an interactive space in the heart of Boudha that houses the concept of conscious living.
 It does that by bringing together the two privately owned social businesses – kar.ma COFFEE and socialtours in one open space.

 The venue supports women empowerment projects by showcasing initiatives that are working in that space.
 Examples of this are the Aamako Achar, Putali, Maya Universe and Dharti Mata.
 You can purchase some of the ethical products made by these ethical organisations.